Losant/losant-docs/docs/getting-started/walkthrough.md

 ### Timer Trigger

 All workflows start with a trigger.
-For this one, we simply want this workflow to run every once and a while to grab weather data.
+For this example, we simply want this workflow to run every couple of minutes and grab weather data.
 Drag a [timer trigger](/workflows/triggers/timer) onto the workflow canvas.

 ![Timer Trigger](/images/getting-started/walkthrough/timer-trigger.png "Timer Trigger")

 Once it's added to the canvas, set the interval to every 2 minutes.
 Forecast.io provides us with 1,000 API requests per day.
-Requesting every 2 minutes will use 720 per day.
+Requesting every 2 minutes will use 720 of those.

 ### Requesting Data

 You'll see a few extra nodes on the below workflow.
 The `Virtual Button` node was added so you can easily trigger this workflow without having to wait for the timer.
 The `Debug` node prints out the payload that was received from the `HTTP` node.
 We'll use these so we can test this workflow to ensure it's working correctly.
+Drag all of these nodes onto the canvas and connect them as shown below.

 ![HTTP Node](/images/getting-started/walkthrough/http-node.png "HTTP Node")

+Click the HTTP node to configure it.
 There are two important configuration options for the HTTP node.
 The first is the URL and the second is where to store the result.
 The URL will be Forecast.io's API endpoint:

 ```
 https://api.forecast.io/forecast/APIKEY/LATITUDE,LONGITUDE
 ```

 The `APIKEY` should be replaced by the key you obtained in step 1 after registering for Forecast.io.
 The `LATITUDE` and `LONGITUDE` are the coordinates, in decimal degrees, of the location to request weather for.
 [MyGeoPosition.com](http://mygeoposition.com) is a neat tool to get these coordinates if you don't have them handy.
-Here's the coordinates of Structure's headquarters if you'd like to use those:
+Here's the coordinates of Structure's headquarters if you'd like to use these:

 ```
 https://api.forecast.io/forecast/APIKEY/39.1119359,-84.51254